 Procedures of the caller

 The caller (source of the SETUP) presents both its DH token, and the supported FastStart structures.
 The DH token shall be conveyed within an embedded ClearToken as part of a CryptoToken, or as a separate ClearToken, see also 7.8.
 During the SETUP-to-CONNECT sequence, a Diffie-Hellman (DH) exchange shall be performed: this seeds both endpoints with a shared secret.
-The ClearToken field of the CryptoToken fields shall contain a dhkey, used to pass the parameters as specified in this Recommendation. halfkey contains the random public key of one party, modsize contains the DH-prime and generator contains the DH-group.
+The ClearToken field of the CryptoToken fields shall contain a dhkey for a key length up to 2048 bits or a dhkeyext for key length greater then 2048, used to pass the parameters as specified in this Recommendation. halfkey contains the random public key of one party, modsize contains the DH-prime and generator contains the DH-group.
 The DH parameters to be used are indicated in Table 4.
 For more details, please refer to [RFC2412], Appendix E2.

 NOTE 1 – Since the H.225.0 messages are authenticated (as described earlier by procedure I), the DH exchange is an authenticated one.